Arsngrobg/Diorite/README.md

 ```fsharp
 $ diorite -i <name>.diorite
 ```
 After execution, you will be presented with the REPL exactly as you left it, ready to continue where you left off.
+Note that if using an IDE, the integrated terminal does not format well with the REPL environment.

 # Feature List for an MVP
 - Value Types